joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/26/briefing/israel-gaza-journalists-killed-south-korea-trump-china-evergrande.html

 **For one night, Mets show what they can be down the stretch**\
-`Of New York’s 13 runs, all but one was driven in by the bottom five hitters in the order.`\
+`Of New York’s 13 runs, all but one were driven in by the bottom five hitters in the order.`\
 https://nytimes.com/athletic/6575434/2025/08/26/mets-show-what-they-can-be-down-stretch/

 **YouTube TV, Fox locked in carriage dispute ahead of big football weekend**\